hydephp/develop/packages/realtime-compiler/README.md

-# Hyde Realtime Compiler Server
+# HydePHP Realtime Compiler Server

-The source code for the HydePHP Realtime Compiler Server.
-This package is included with HydePHP through [`hyde/hyde`](https://github.com/hydephp/hyde).
+The source code for the HydePHP Realtime Compiler Server package, which is included through [`hyde/hyde`](https://github.com/hydephp/hyde).

 The package adds a `php hyde serve` command which exposes a web server on port `8080` which will compile the requested web page on the fly and serve it to the browser.